How can I remotely shutdown another Windows computer?

-As can be seen in the example above, you'll have several different options to choose from in the Remote Shutdown Dialog.
-First specify the name or IP address of the computer you wish to shutdown by clicking the Add button.
-Next, select Shutdown and keep the Warn users of the action checked if you wish to warn the user of the shutdown before it occurs.
-Next, in the Shutdown Event Tracker, choose the Option you wish the Event Log to show and enter a comment.
+As can be seen in the example above, you'll have different options to choose from in the Remote Shutdown Dialog.
+First specify the name or IP address of the computer you want to shutdown by clicking the Add button.
+Next, select Shutdown and keep the Warn users of the action checked if you want to warn the user of the shutdown before it occurs.
+Next, in the Shutdown Event Tracker, choose the Option you want the Event Log to show and enter a comment.

 For Windows Home computers

 If the remote computer you're attempting to shutdown is running Microsoft Windows Home.
 You'll need to enable guest remote shutdown privileges before following the above steps will work.
-To do this follow the below steps.
+To do this follow the steps below.